-Darfur United Soccer Squad
+Darfur United Soccer Club

 Mahamat “Iggy” Enigy is a special player and a special person.
-He played on the first Darfur United team in 2012.
+He played on the first Darfur United team in 2012 and 2014, and will be on the team for the 2016 ConIFA World Football Cup.
 Iggy has a style of his own, and he is interesting and insightful.
 He will be sending us messages from his home in a refugee camp on the Chad-Sudan border.
 Follow his story.